 Political donors are already subject to a $2,900 per-election cap on campaign contributions.

-Justice Elizabeth Kagan wrote the dissent, arguing that ending the regulation “greenlights all the sordid bargains Congress thought right to stop.”
+Justice Elena Kagan wrote the dissent, arguing that ending the regulation “greenlights all the sordid bargains Congress thought right to stop.”

 “Repaying a candidate’s loan after he has won election cannot serve the usual purposes of a contribution: The money comes too late to aid in any of his campaign activities,” Kagan wrote.
 “All the money does is enrich the candidate personally at a time when he can return the favor—by a vote, a contract, an appointment.”